 Corded Electric Lawn Mowers: Electrical cords are great because they provide instant power.
 You just plug the mower in and you can run it all day long if you want.
 These corded mowers are great for areas of grass that are unobstructed by obstacles like trees, beams, bushes, and bird feeders.

 On the downside, if you have a large yard it would be a little annoying to have to string multiple extension cords together to cut the whole lawn.

 Corded mowers shine where the yard is on the smaller size or average in size and there are little to no obstacles in sight.

-Battery operated mowers work amazingly well on any sized yard.
+Battery Powered Lawn Mowers: Batteries are great because you don’t have to worry about extension cords.
 If you have a bigger yard just make sure you have a spare battery for anything over 45 minutes of cutting time.

 They also work well under conditions that involve lots of obstacles.
 Without a cord you can easily maneuver in and around items in the yard.
 You don’t have to worry about falling over the cord, or accidentally running it over with the mower.

 A battery powered mower won’t slowly lose power until they are drained.
 They will continue to operate at full power for the entire battery cycle.
 This allows you to ensure a quality cut every time and regardless of the power left in the battery.

 Cordless mowers can have a battery system with anywhere between 18 and 120 volts of power, but the most common is the 40-volt battery.
 This is the same style battery that is often used in power tools that run on batteries like power drills and nail guns.

 Self Propelled or Push: Self-propelled electric mowers may require more maintenance than push mowers because there are more moving parts.
 Also, self-propelled mowers require more energy from the batteries to run the wheels, which can shorten cutting time.